Kjili/boardgame-quickrules/everdell.rst

   when one visitor deck is empty, shuffle the discard, place one half below the non-empty deck and replenish the empty one with the other half

 Station cards
-  work like Meadow cards but are not considered to be Meadow cards
+  | work like Meadow cards but are not considered to be Meadow cards
+  | give you adjacent train tile when played (not when reserved)

 Train tiles
   | "gain 1 train car tile" revers to any train car tile